oblador/react-native-keychain/README.md

 ### `resetGenericPassword([{ service }])`

 Will remove the username/password combination from the secure storage.
-Returns `true` in case of success.
+Resolves to `true` in case of success.

 ### `setInternetCredentials(server, username, password, [{ accessControl, accessible, accessGroup, securityLevel }])`

 Will store the server/username/password combination in the secure storage.
-Returns `{ username, password, service, storage }`;
+Resolves to `{ username, password, service, storage }`;

 ### `hasInternetCredentials(server, [{ authenticationPrompt }])`